d-002/progression-graph/README.md

 - `# comment`: comment

 ## TODO
-- Scroll position and zoom in save file
-- Button class
 - Message boxes, quit with enter if only one button, else choose and return result in parameters
 - Cancel button in popups
 - Message box save before quit?
+- Scroll position and zoom in save file
 - Zip file for save, copy images in it.
 Delete them if not used
 - Upload to png, transparent background option.
 Image with margin around elements, zoom 1
 - Change images and sizes on zoom